jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 1. _Model fit_

-Two model fit indices will be included as criteria for the objective funtion: The sample-corrected robust Root Mean Square Error of Approximation @li2006.
+Two model fit indices will be included as criteria for the objective function: The sample-corrected robust Root Mean Square Error of Approximation @li2006.

 $
 R M S E A = sqrt(max(0, hat(F)_("ML")/(d f) - (hat(c))/(n - 1)))
 $ <eq1>

-where $hat(c)$ is a correction constant, $hat(F)_("ML")$ is the value of the minimized fit function, $d f$ are the degress of freedom and $n$ is the sample size @brosseau-liard2012.
+where $hat(c)$ is a correction constant, $hat(F)_("ML")$ is the value of the minimized fit function, $d f$ are the degrees of freedom and $n$ is the sample size @brosseau-liard2012.
 This corresponds to the _"rmsea.robust"_ criterion in the _lavaan_ package @rosseel2012.

 Additionally, the Standardized Root Mean Square Residual @bentler1995 will be included as a second model fit criterion